JavaScript is required

 Implementation considerations

-• Target population: Autistic and neurodivergent students aged 818, teachers and school staff who support them and their parents/carers.
+• Target population: Autistic and neurodivergent students aged 7–18 and their parents/carers.

 • Staffing: Backfilling is not necessary but may be required.

-• Factors to consider: Face-to-face is available in all department areas except Inner Gippsland, Outer Gippsland and Mallee.
+• Delivery options: Face-to-face is available in all department areas except Inner Gippsland, Outer Gippsland and Mallee.
 The face-to-face program can be adapted online for government schools in all department areas.
 The minimum number of student participants in a group is 5 students and the maximum is 16 students for face-to-face delivery or 9 students online.
-Schools can only participate in the I CAN program once per calendar year.

 • Australian context: The program has been developed and applied in Australia.